Robersonville, North Carolina: History

-Postal Service began on July 10, 1874, with Wilson T. Outterbridge as the first postmaster.
+Postal service began on July 10, 1874, with Wilson T. Outterbridge as the first postmaster.
 Mrs. Geneva Weaver served the longest term of any Robersonville postmaster.
 The first electric plant was built around 1914 and was privately owned and operated.
 Around 1940, the town contracted to buy current from Greenville.
 After World War II, a contract was negotiated with Virginia Electric & Power.
 Later, Carolina Power & Light was used.
 At one time, J.S.
 (Jim) Simpson supervised the distribution and maintenance of electricity, under the direction of Town Manager James E. Gray and Clerk Alice Briley.
 Today, the town has a contract with Electricities, Inc. The water and sewage disposal system was installed in 1924.

 The Robersonville Primitive Baptist Church was founded in 1883.
 The land was given for the sole purpose of building a house of public worship and school.
-The original church was dismantled in 1883 and the present sanctuary completed the same year.
-The building was later restored in the 1990s by Dr. Everette James and is now home to the St. James Place Museum, one of the oldest buildings in town.
-This restored historical landmark serves as a fascinating museum of southern folk art.
-The late, clapboard Gothic-revival architecture church building now houses original furnishings, folk art, and antique duck decoys.
+The original church was dismantled in 1883, and the present sanctuary, one of the oldest buildings in town, was completed the same year.
+The building was later restored in the 1990s by Dr. Everette James and is now home to the St. James Place Museum of southern folk art.
+The clapboard, late Gothic-Revival church building now houses original furnishings, folk art, and antique duck decoys.
 More than 100 North Carolina quilts, including 42 African-American examples, and hundreds of pieces of North Carolina pottery are exhibited.
-This museum located on the corner of old U.S. 64 and Outerbridge St., is open year-round daily by appointment.
-Visitors should schedule free tours through the Robersonville Town Library.